hanhanwu/Hanhan_Applied_DataScience/README.md

   * PCA - It can convert the whole feature set into normalized linear combination
     * [How to use PCA for dimensional reduction/feature selection][29]
     * The components are independent from each other, earlier components capture more variance.
 Each principle component is also a linear combination of original features
-* Convert skewed distribution to symmetric distribution, this is also prefered for parametric algorithms
+* Convert skewed distribution to symmetric distribution, this is also prefered for parametric algorithms.
+Skewed data could reduce the impact from lower values which may also important to the prediction.
   * `log` to deal with righ skewness
   * squre root, cube root
   * `exp` to deal with left skewness
+  * `power`
   * binning
 * derived features
 * one-hot features